Why some women turn to tantric massage

 It's about learning to breathe, to let yourself go through it, to listen to the energy flowing through you.

-In training, it all begins with the breath.
+In my rituals and training, It all begins with the breath.

 The breath becomes the bridge between consciousness and matter.